 ATM (Asynchronous Transfer Mode) technology is available for some time, but its expansion wasn't as initially anticipated.
 In WAN domain, it's currently used in internet backbones for routers interconnection.
-Though, it's initial goal to provide a global end-node to end-node interconnection was never truly achieved.
+Despite that, its initial goal to provide a global end-node to end-node interconnection was never truthfully achieved.

-Precisely when ATM was beginning to be used in LAN environment, ethernet networks evolved to switching and increased the transmission rate.
-This ultimately condemned ATM use in local networks, due to its higher cost.
+Precisely when ATM was beginning to be used in LAN environment, Ethernet networks evolved to switching and increased the transmission rate.
+And this ultimately condemned ATM use in local networks due to its higher cost.